 - Define specific and actionable risk appetite statements

 - Specify relevant indicators for various tasks

-- Focus on predictive risk indicators for their own activity
+- Focus on preventive risk indicators for their own activity

 - Use indicators as an effective management tool